magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 ## Understanding Asset Collections

-Asset collections allow applications to group related assets together for easier management.
+Asset Collections allow applications to group related assets together for easier management.
 For example, in a multi-user space, all images and models for a thing that exists in the space, such as a table, might be stored in a single asset collection.
-This approach allows developers to ensurie assets remain logically grouped.
+This approach allows developers to ensure assets remain logically grouped.

-While its name reflects it's primary purpose - to represent a collection of assets - its metadata-centric design also supports the storage of **generic data** in services.
+While the name reflects the primary purpose - to represent a collection of assets - its metadata-centric design also supports the storage of **generic data** in services.

 As such, asset collections support a broader set of use cases.
 You should consider both its **asset grouping** and **generic data storage** functionalities when integrating Asset Collections into your projects.